jinsun-k/portfolio/README.md

 # Projects in data science, machine learning, and data visualization

 ## Customer Classification Model
-Analyzed booking and travel patterns to build a predictive model that classifies travelers - business or leisure.
+Analyzed booking behaviors to build a predictive model that classifies travelers as business or leisure.
 The goal was to support personalized marketing and optimize product offerings.
-Applied logistic regression and ridge regression, achieving 83% accuracy.
+The source of booking and discount code emerged as strong predictors of traveler type than other trip details (e.g., cabin class, group size), enabling real-time communication at the moment of booking.
+The model achieved 83% accuracy.

 *Tools & Techniques*
 - R, dplyr, tidyr, ggplot2